Study 12: Forgiveness

 God’s forgiveness is so easy to receive as it is so forthcoming.
-God would never hold forgiveness back if we come with a genuine desire to repent and change our behaviour and bring it into line with the Word.
-His forgiveness is not based on what we deserve but on His own amazing love for us.
+God would never hold forgiveness back if we come with a genuine desire to repent and change our behaviour and bring it into line with His word.
+His forgiveness is not based on what we deserve, but on His own amazing love for us.
 We judge sin by the degree of wrong but all sin is sin to God.
-His Son has already paid for all sin to be washed away if we receive that forgiveness.
+His Son has already paid for all sin to be washed away, provided we receive that forgiveness.

-This is often our hardest problem to receive and believe God has forgiven us and so forgive ourselves, then we are riddled with guilt as we think according to the world and our unchanged minds.
-We must renew our minds to the Word of God (Romans 12:2) as when God has forgiven us we are forgiven.
-If we do not forgive ourselves we are saying that what Jesus did on the Cross was not enough to forgive my sin!!!
+This is often our hardest problem: to receive and believe God that has forgiven us and so forgive ourselves.
+So often, we are riddled with guilt as we think according to the world and our unchanged minds.
+We must renew our minds to the word of God (Romans 12:2).
+Thus, when God has forgiven us, we are forgiven.
+If we do not forgive ourselves, we are saying that what Jesus did on the Cross was not enough to forgive our sin!

 Forgiveness is a way of life.

 Real forgiveness does not keep track of offences.
-We should always forgive anyone who comes to us even if we are not sure of their motives.
-After all Jesus forgives us even when we keep repeating offences.
-So realising how much God has forgiven us (Ephesians 4:32) should give us a free and generous attitude of forgiveness towards others.
-When we don’t forgive we are setting ourselves outside and above Christ’s law of Love, 1 Corinthians 13:1-8
+We should always forgive any who come to us, even if we are not sure of their motives.
+After all, Jesus forgives us, even when we keep repeating offences.
+So, realising how much God has forgiven us (Ephesians 4:32) should give us a free and generous attitude of forgiveness towards others.
+When we don’t forgive, we are setting ourselves outside and above Christ’s law of love.
+(1 Corinthians 13:1-8)

 When to forgive?

 - Whenever we pray.
 Mark 11:25-26; Matthew 6:12; Matthew 6:14-15.